Home

 What counts towards the number of redundancies

-When counting how many employees could be made redundant, be aware that:
+When counting how many employees could be made redundant, you must include:

-• voluntary redundancies are included, for example if you propose to make 22 employees redundant but 6 of them volunteer for redundancy, you must still collectively consult
+• voluntary redundancies – for example if you propose to make 22 employees redundant but 6 of them volunteer for redundancy, you must still collectively consult

-• those you're redeploying or moving to alternative roles are still included, for example if you propose to make 17 employees redundant and offer 5 employees alternative roles, the total number is 20 or more so you must still collectively consult
+• those you're redeploying or moving to alternative roles – for example if you propose to make 30 employees redundant and offer 15 of them alternative roles, you must still consult

-• anyone on a fixed-term contract that’s coming to the end of its agreed duration is not included
+• anyone on a fixed-term contract who's leaving because the agreed term is ending

-• if you've already started collective consultation on a separate redundancy situation, those already affected are not included
+• anyone who's already affected by collective consultation on a separate redundancy situation

 If a claim is made to an employment tribunal, and the judge believes you staggered redundancies to avoid collective consultation, staff will be due compensation (a 'protective award').